 How To Minimize Allergies Caused By Goldendoodles?

-If you brought home a Goldendoodle and have been experiencing issues with allergen sensitives, there are preventative measures to make your Goldendoodle more hypoallergenic and create a more hypoallergenic home.
-Below is our list of tips to limit the amount of Goldendoodle allergies:
+If you brought home a Goldendoodle and have been experiencing issues with allergen sensitives, there are preventative measures to make your Goldendoodle more hypoallergenic and to create a more hypoallergenic home.
+Below is our list of tips to mitigate Goldendoodle allergies:

 - Wash your dog at least twice per month.
 Bathing your Goldendoodle will significantly decrease the dander in their coat and hair.
 Make sure you use a good shed control cleanser and a shampoo that won’t dry out their skin.

 - Wash your hands regularly.
-We’re probably all sick of hearing this during the COVID-19 pandemic, but washing your hands, especially after petting your Goldendoodle, will help your allergies.
+Washing your hands, especially after petting your Goldendoodle and before touching your face, will help mitigate allergic reactions.

 - Regularly clean your home.
 Not only will physical contact with your Goldendoodle cause your allergies to flare up, but also dander that has already been released from your dog’s hair.
 Controlling dander released from your dog’s coat means you must regularly clean your house.
 Cleaning should include dusting, frequent vacuuming, and changing your sheets once a week.
 Regular cleaning should dramatically help with Goldendoodle allergies.